ITU-BDSA2024-GROUP31/Chirp/docs/report.md

 After completing the previous instruction on how to clone the Chirp application you will be able to run the tests in our test folders.
 The test folders consist of UI test which are tested using Playwright and a server process which runs our application.
-It also consists of cheep test which are unit tests and that run in an in-memory database.
+It also consists of cheep tests which are unit tests that run in an in-memory database.

-The Playwright UI tests are evaluate the UI elements the functionality of the different pages and structure that our application Chirp.
+The Playwright UI tests evaluates the UI elements, the functionality of the different pages and structure that our application Chirp.
-It archives it by simulation a user interaction with the various elements.
+It archives it by simulating a user interaction with the various elements.

-On the other hand, the Cheep tests focus on validating the content of a cheep and interaction between the cheep and database.
+The Cheep tests focus on validating the content of a cheep and interaction between the cheep and database.

 ### Steps to run test locally

 There are two places you can run the tests from.
-The first one is from the root directory **_Chirp_** which will run all the test in the project.
+The first one is from the root directory **_Chirp_** which will run all the tests in the project.

-The second place is from the folders that contains the test themselves which in our case is Chirp.Test or PlaywrightTests.
+The second place is from the folders that contain the tests themselves which in our case is Chirp.Test or PlaywrightTests.

-The tests can be run by executing in your command line this following command **_dotnet test_**.
+The tests can be run by navigating to the intended directory and executed by typing the following command **_dotnet test_**. in your command line.

 # Ethics